ibm-cloud-docs/hpc-ibm-spectrumlsf/activity-tracker-event.md

 ## Validating Activity Tracker Event Routing
 {: #activity-tracker-validate}

-To validate the Activity Tracker event routing using the CLI, first install the atracker plugin:
+To validate the Activity Tracker event routing by using the CLI, first install the atracker plug-in:

 ```
 ibmcloud plugin install atracker